Top 10 Restorative Health Benefits Of Honey

-However, honey doesn’t only have to be used on your face.
+However, it doesn’t only have to be used on your face.
 It has been used for centuries throughout history to help treat wounds, ulcers and internal sores.
 By blending a teaspoon of honey with 2-3 drops of eucalyptus oil you can create a pretty potent natural antibacterial remedy that can help to prevent the onset of infection and speed up the healing process.

 This is definitely my go to when I’ve got a scratch or a minor cut and love how beneficial the mixture is for my skin and health in general, unlike many conventional, chemical-based antibacterial tinctures or disinfectants.

 Honey is one of the best natural products for your hair.
 It’s incredibly effective at hydrating, nourishing and treating a wide variety of hair types naturally and efficiently.

 Firstly, honey is a natural humectant.
 This means that it absorbs the moisture from the air around it and locks it into your hair follicles.
 Your hair follicles will benefit by feeling stronger, softer and healthier throughout the day.
 It also creates a thin layer around the hair (with consistent use) that helps prevent damage from the elements as well as free radical damage.

 Honey is also great for those who want a lighter shade of hair (or some minor highlights).
 Honey won’t put too much stress on their hair by using harmful chemicals.
 This helps lighten your hair naturally and gently.
 Unlike the unnatural color from DIY peroxide treatments, honey will leave a nice, natural shade.
 Definitely ideal for those light, bright summer locks!